angular-ui/AngularJS-sublime-package/README.md

 Provides auto-completion of core AngularJS attributes, such as `ng-repeat`, `ng-click`, etc… within HTML and [Jade](https://github.com/davidrios/jade-tmbundle) elements.

-However, you're not limited to just HTML and [Jade](https://github.com/davidrios/jade-tmbundle) file types.
+You're not limited to just HTML and [Jade](https://github.com/davidrios/jade-tmbundle) file types.
 You can extend the scope to allow for other templating languages.
 You can also add your own custom attributes and components for auto-completion.

-**Definition Lookups**
+**Goto Definition**

+Once you have your project indexed you can use the keyboard shortcut `super+alt+ctrl` when your cursor is within directive/services/etc.. and you'll be trasported to the file that contains the definition.

+**Quick Panel Definition Look Ups**

 Quickly find your directives/filters/modules/factories via the quick_panel.
 Once your project has been indexed, by either executing the command 'AngularJS: Rebuild Search Index' from the command palette or executing the shortcut `super+ctrl+l` to open the quick_panel search for the first time.